 In addition to the goggles, there are a few other safety warnings on this.

 Beware of things connected to motor/relay coils or capacitors, these devices may still carry a charge.
 Old CRT TV’s are especially likely to do this.
-You may want to consider a safe method of ensuring they are discharged before you start working.
+You may want to consider a safe method of ensuring capacitors and inductors are discharged before you start working.
 The safest way is to leave it unplugged for a day or so.
 If you are going to work close to the capacitors, carefully use a 1M resistor held in pliers with insulated handles to discharge the capacitors across their terminals.

 Chop Block or European Connectors

 These may look a bit ugly if on an inline connection, but they can be neatly put inside a box or other enclosure.
 They can also be bolted onto something so you can conceal both the cable and the repair.
 They do not require soldering, and are easy to fit.
 However - you need to ensure there is not much mechanical stress on the connection and that they are well tightened.
 You may also need to tin wire endings for a really good connection, but I tend not to need this.

 This is suitable for either low count wire connections, or fairly course things.
 I’d not recommend it for a 25 or even 10 core cable as they tend to leave quite a wide profile.

 You should be able to find these in any hardware store.

 - You will need some larger cutters or a sharp blade to cut the chunks of chopblock off.